SDE-Driven Spatio-Temporal Hypergraph Neural Networks for Irregular Longitudinal fMRI Connectome Modeling in Alzheimer's Disease: Methodology

 The learned SDE enables interpolation at arbitrary time points, generating continuous latent trajectories $\mathbf{z}_t$ even under irregular sampling.
 A decoder then reconstructs complete ROI-level time series from these latent states.
 This reconstruction step mitigates artifacts caused by irregular intra-scan sampling and ensures that downstream functional connectivity estimation is based on temporally consistent signals.
 After reconstruction, each visit $t_k$ is represented by an ROI feature matrix $\mathbf{X}_{t_k} \in \mathbb{R}^{N \times D}$.

 \textbf{\textit{Hypergraph Construction.}} Standard connectome modeling constructs pairwise connectivity graphs via ROI-\allowbreak ROI correlations.
 However, many neural processes arise from coordinated activity among multiple brain regions simultaneously.
-To explicitly model such higher-order interactions, we construct a hypergraph at each visit, which generalizes the standard graph by allowing each hyperedge to connect an arbitrary subset of nodes.
+To explicitly model higher-order interactions, we construct a hypergraph at each visit, which generalizes the standard graph by allowing each hyperedge to connect an arbitrary subset of nodes.
 For each hypernode $v_i$, we compute pairwise Euclidean distances between node features and select its $K$-nearest neighbors (KNN) to form a hyperedge $e_j$.
+Let $\mathbf{x}_{t_k}^{(i)} \in \mathbb{R}^D$ denote the feature vector of ROI $i$, corresponding to the $i$-th row of $\mathbf{X}_{t_k}$.
+The hypergraph incidence matrix at visit $t_k$ is defined as